alexandrelutt/alexandrelutt.github.io/_posts/2021-07-26-carrot_cake.md

 comments: true
 ---

 This the traditional American recipe for an amazing carrot cake.
-Perfect for breakfasts or afternoon snacks!
+Perfect for breakfast or afternoon snacks!

 ![Carrot cake](/assets/img/carrot_cake.jpg){: .mx-auto.d-block :}